MeenalSrivas/Flashcard_generator/README.md

 🚀 Getting Started
 Follow these steps to set up and run the project locally.

-1. Prerequisites
+Prerequisites

-Node.js (LTS version recommended)
+1)Node.js (LTS version recommended)

-MongoDB Instance (local or cloud-hosted)
+2)MongoDB Instance (local or cloud-hosted)

-A Groq API Key
+3)A Groq API Key

-A Firebase Project for Authentication
+4)A Firebase Project for Authentication

-Tesseract OCR installed on your system (for text extraction)
+5)Tesseract OCR installed on your system (for text extraction)

 --------------------------------------------------------------------------------------------------
 Installation